Measuring your social media ROI (return on investment) is how you figure out if the efforts you’re devoting to social media marketing are paying off.

 - Analyze results

-In this article, we will explain what each of these steps means and how to calculate your social media ROI for yourself.
+In this article, we will explain what each of these steps means and how to calculate your social media ROI using analytics tools for yourself.

 Step 1: Identify KPIs:

 “Key Performance Indicator” is a fancy term that refers to anything you can measure to determine if your company is reaching key business objectives.
 Social media ROI cannot be determined by looking at revenue alone.
 You have to analyze any results that are valuable to your company, even if that value is not monetary.
-After all, non-financial outcomes like follower growth, engagement, online reviews, and positive public relations can lead to higher profits later on.
+After all, non-financial outcomes like follower growth, engagement, growth in Facebook post shares or retweets, increase in your email list, online reviews, and positive public relations can lead to higher profits later on.

 The first step to determining your social media ROI is to decide what your social media goals are.
-Are you trying to build followers, increase engagement, get conversions, get newsletter subscriptions?
+Are you trying to build followers, increase engagement, boost your average sale, grow your email list?
 The goals you value the most will be your KPIs.

 Step 2: Align Social Media Goals and Business Objectives:

-In order for your efforts on social media to translate to real-life ROI, your KPIs have to be linked to overarching business objectives.
+In order for your social media efforts to translate to real-life ROI, your KPIs have to be linked to overarching business objectives.

 So how can you link your KPIs to your business goals?
 That’s simple!
 If you want more brand awareness, you’ll focus on followers and engagement.
 If you want to generate more sales, the focus should be on leads and/or conversions.
 If you want to generate more traffic to your website, you should focus on link clicks.